SaadElDine/Baby-Cry-Detection-UGRIP/README.md

 Baby Cry Update Code

 current plans:
-- implement temporal contrastive loss function
+- test temporal contrastive loss function
 - implement evaluation metrics
 - Augment data using DCASE23 & UrbanSounds8K (half-done, only few examples were used)

 Ben's code
 - transformer architecture that runs very quickly and has an accuracy around 86%